RebelToolbox/RebelDocumentation/tutorials/2d/using_tilemaps.rst

 Create a new project and place the above image in the project folder.

 When using a tileset, it's important that adjacent tiles match up.
-Godot's default is to import 2D images using an interpolated "filter" mode, which will result in ugly borders between the tiles.
+Rebel Engine's default is to import 2D images using an interpolated "filter" mode, which will result in ugly borders between the tiles.
 Select the image and click the Import tab.
 Turn off ``Filter`` and click "Reimport".
 See :ref:`doc_import_images` for details.